PrincessRTFM/WebUtil/en621-api.md

 These functions control whether post previews have tooltips (`title` attributes) or not.
 When disabled, the original tooltip text is moved into the `data-title` (`element.dataset.title` property) attribute instead, to preserve it for later restoration.

+### `hasNewPosts()`

+- Introduced: `v4.5.0`

+This function returns one of three values: if it is not executed on a post search page or there are no posts listed, it returns `undefined`.
+If it is called on a post search page and there _are_ posts listed, it returns `true` if the first post (the most recently uploaded) is _not_ flagged as the last post seen for this search; otherwise, it returns `false`.

 ## Events

 All events are of the type `CustomEvent` with the event name `en621`.
 The event object's `detail.name` contains the specific occurance that triggered the event.
 Some events also have additional details available under `detail.data` as well.